craigbuckler/craigbuckler/README.md

 I'm available for hire, ideally remote full-stack web development with Node.js, Deno, databases, WebSockets, HTML, CSS, JavaScript, etc. I'll do PHP too, but you'd need to ask really nicely.

-👈 Here are my contact details.
+👈 Here are my contact details...

+...unless you're on a mobile device, and they're up there ☝️